civicsource/redux-rsi/README.md

 ![rsi](rsi.jpg)

-Utility & helper functions for reducing the (already pretty minimal) boilerplate necessary when creating redux reducers & actions.
+Utility & helper functions for reducing the boilerplate necessary when creating redux reducers & actions.

 This is also what our team uses to enforce coding conventions when writing redux applications.
 It helps to keep things consistent.